Buying Points in Sports Betting at a Glance

 If you moved the spread to +6.5 by buying one point, you would win.

-The trade-off is that your new bet might have odds of -130 or worse, meaning you have to bet more to win the same amount.
+The trade-off is that your new bet might have odds of -130 or worse, meaning you must bet more to win the same amount.

 Some online sportsbooks use a slightly different format to let you adjust the point spread.

-They’re called alternate spreads and they’re really easy to use.
-Instead of giving you a tool to select how many points you want to buy, the site just lists them all out individually.
+They’re called alternate spreads, and they’re easy to use.
+Instead of giving you a tool to select how many points you want to buy, the site lists them individually.

-A lot of the advice you’ll hear will tell you to avoid buying points, that’s it’s a sucker move.
+A lot of the advice you’ll hear will tell you to avoid buying points, that it’s a sucker move.

 The truth about buying points is much more complicated than that.
-It can be a smart move or a terrible strategy depending on lots of different factors.
+It can be a smart move or a terrible strategy, depending on many different factors.

 We’ll explain those factors in more detail below but in the meantime, let’s look at some of the biggest advantages and disadvantages to buying points in sports betting.